astanin/notch/README.md

 NOTCH
 =====

-A C++11 implementation of the selected Neural Network algorithms.
+Feed-forward Neural Networks in C++11 for the rest of us.

 This is (supposed to be)